Below is a selection of projects taking place under the theme of Culture, Heritage and Society.

 The project investigates and analyses a range of disruptions of Covid-19 to urban development and the changing scenarios of smart cities in the wake of Covid-19.
 The project identifies the opportunities as well as the challenges for businesses, city councils and universities to take Covid-19 as a catalyst for change.
 The project develops evidence-based strategies for such change and business transformation.

-Our research in Staffordshire University has identified the inability of video analytic systems to deal with challenging imaging conditions as the key bottleneck.
+Our research in University of Staffordshire has identified the inability of video analytic systems to deal with challenging imaging conditions as the key bottleneck.
 For more than a decade, we have developed our patented technology SPECTRAL-360® to solve this problem in a totally innovative and novel way from the approaches available in the market today, creating a step change in the capabilities, benefits and sophistication of video analytics.
 Our Spectral-360® technology is rated as one of the best in the world in change detection by an independent website.

 Spectral offers end to end solutions for machine vision targeting automatic inspection and process control.